View our address details

 To begin the formal proceedings, you will need a professional lease extension valuation, upon which negotiations with your landlord can be based.
 After receiving this, you can serve your Initial Notice, also known as a Section 42 Notice, on your landlord, which sets the process in motion.

-Our Solicitors will serve the initial notice on the freeholder incorporating the figure we have recommended in the valuation report.
+Our Solicitors will serve the Initial Notice on the freeholder, incorporating the figure we have recommended in the valuation report.
 This is the start of the legal procedure.
-There is then a two-month period in which the freeholder will serve a counter-notice (Section 45 Notice).
+There is then a two-month period during which the freeholder will serve a Counter Notice (Section 45 Notice).